aklgupta/xdelta3-gui-2.0/README.md

 To Add
 ---------
 • Make gui draggable while patch making is running.
-• Change icon in menu bar.
-• Add @pause to patch making cmd and .bat application cmd.
-• Update the version no. in GUI, other places.
+• Added MAC scripts.

 Planned, Optional
 ---------
 • Improve UI.
 • During any time consuming processing, the application becomes unresponsive.
 Need to add a message/fix it.
-• Make help/add tooltips.
-• Allow to add directories using the "Add" button.